-3.1 NVC and UKHabitat Survey
+3.1 NVC and UKHab Survey

-- 3.1.1 Survey results from the NVC and UKHab surveys are presented in Figure 7.7.1 and a map of potential GWDTEs present along the proposed access tracks are presented in Figure 7.7.2: GWDTE Habitat Survey Results within Volume 2 of the EIA Report. - 3.1.2 Pre-existing data: Ground truthing assessments conducted in 2022 revealed no alterations to the vegetation communities present, or the vegetation compositions of those which were previously mapped as mosaics.
-Given this, the habitat data collected previously for the area remains relevant and suitable to support the development. - 3.1.3 Table 1 below provides the NVC communities and associated UKHab Code identified in the survey area, their total aggregate area and the area they cover within the 100 m OHL Limits of Deviation (50 m either side of the OHL).
-Where mosaics were identified, only the dominant community has been used in the below values.
-Not applicable (N/A) is applied to those habitat types which did not conform to a recognised NVC vegetation community.
+- 3.1.1 Survey results from the NVC and UKHab surveys are presented in Volume 2: Figure V1-7.7.1 and a map of potential GWDTEs present along the proposed access tracks are presented in Figure V1-7.7.2: GWDTE Habitat Survey Results. - 3.1.2 Pre-existing data: Ground truthing assessments conducted in 2022 revealed no alterations to the vegetation communities present, or the vegetation compositions of those which were previously mapped as mosaics.
+Given this, the habitat data collected previously for the area remains relevant and suitable to support the development. - 3.1.3 Table 1 below provides the NVC communities and associated UKHab Code identified within the Limits of Deviation (LoD) of both the Proposed and Alternative alignments.
+For reference, LoDs for each infrastructure type are as follows: - Overhead Line (OHL): 100m corridor (50m buffer from OHL line) - Underground Cable (UGC): 100m corridor (50m buffer from UGC line) - Cable Sealing End (CSE) compound: 100m buffer from CSE compound polygon - Permanent and Temporary Access Tracks: 50 m corridor (25 m buffer from track lines) - Temporary OHL diversion: 100 m corridor (50 m buffer from OHL line)

-Table 1 - UKHab and NVC Survey Results --
+Table 1 - UKHab and NVC Survey Results